LucasKl/riscv-function-profiling/README.md

 Profiling is started py running the Python script with the elf file as the first and the vcd file as the second argument.

 This repository contains examples for the SERV and VexRiscv cores.
 Tue to space concerns I have converted the larger vcd files to the fst format.
-However, currently WAL only supports vcd files therefore you have to convert the fst files back to vcd using the "fst2vcd" command included with gtkwave.
+However, currently, WAL only supports vcd files therefore you have to convert the fst files back to vcd using the "fst2vcd" command included with gtkwave.

 If you dont have gtkwave installed you can still try the vexriscv/gcd example!